ainc/awesomeincu-2015/_courses/membership.md

 Membership outcomes:

-* Learn to code in languages like JavaScript, Python, and Swift
+* Learn to code in languages like HTML, JavaScript, Python, and Swift
 * Get accountability for setting and achieving your programming goals
 * Meet other adults learning to code
 * Find out about tech job opportunities